codevakure/LibreChat/rag_api/README.md

 ### Proxy Configuration

-When using the RAG API with LibreChat and you need to configure proxy settings, you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables in the [`docker-compose.override.yml`](https://wrangler.tcb-internal.com/docs/configuration/docker_override) file (from the LibreChat repository):
+When using the RAG API with Wrangler and you need to configure proxy settings, you can set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables in the [`docker-compose.override.yml`](https://wrangler.tcb-internal.net/docs/configuration/docker_override) file (from the Wrangler repository):

 ```yaml
 rag_api: